AaronDJosephs/Research/README.md

 This repository will hold a text file of the survey to be taken after as well as the code of the levels to be played.
 At present, I expect Super Mario Bros. to be the game used.
 The levels will be generated using an instance of 3-SAT.
+The 3-SAT repository will be used to generate the instances.